 - The skills shortage problem has been exacerbated unpredictably, currently 1.2 million job vacancies.

-- Moreover, the expectations that the country will lose more than ten million people by 2050 due to low immigration and the birth rate.
+- Moreover, the expectation is that the country will lose more than ten million people by 2050 due to low immigration and the birth rate.

 Therefore, The German government sought to remedy this deficiency under the slogan: Skilled workers are invited to Germany.